-- K13.8.8.4P Each examiner shall read and examine the thesis/collection of published work and submit, on the designated form, an independent preliminary report before any viva voce examination is held.
+- K13.8.8.1P Preliminary reports from examiners must be completed and returned to the Academic Registrar at least 10 working days before the scheduled date of the viva voce examination.
+The viva voce examination may not take place until the preliminary reports have been received and the Academic Registrar has confirmed to the Faculty Academic Registrar, independent chair and director of studies that the viva voce examination may proceed.
+In exceptional circumstances permission for the viva voce examination to proceed without one or more of the preliminary reports may be granted by the Academic Registrar. - K13.8.8.2P Guidance to examiners should make it clear that a viva should not proceed if: - there is insufficient evidence of an original contribution to knowledge or scholarship - the work is not reported with sufficient clarity for it to be accessible to the informed reader. - K13.8.8.3P Each examiner shall read and examine the thesis/collection of published work and submit, on the designated form, an independent preliminary report before any viva voce examination is held.
 In the preliminary report each examiner shall consider whether the thesis/collection of published works, prima facie, satisfies the requirements of the degree.
-The report shall give the examiner's recommendations on: - i whether the submission provides a sufficient basis on which to proceed to the oral examination - if it does, what issues should be explored with the candidate at the oral examination - iii if it does not, the merits and deficiencies of the submission and the reasons why an oral examination should not take place. - iv a provisional recommendation as to whether the proposed title is appropriate and where possible make an appropriate provisional recommendation conditional on the outcome of any viva voce examination.
+The report shall give the examiner's recommendations on: - i whether the submission provides a sufficient basis on which to proceed to the oral examination - ii if it does, what issues should be explored with the candidate at the oral examination - iii if it does not, the merits and deficiencies of the submission and the reasons why an oral examination should not take place. - iv a provisional recommendation as to whether the proposed title is appropriate and where possible make an appropriate provisional recommendation conditional on the outcome of any viva voce examination.

-K13.8.8.5P The candidate and supervisory team will not normally receive copies of the examiners' preliminary reports.
+K13.8.8.4P The candidate and supervisory team will not normally receive copies of the examiners' preliminary reports.